mavek87/RouterFX/README.md

 ### 3) Define the routes

 After the init is called you have to define the routes.
 To do it use the `RouterFX.when` method.
-You can speciy the view fxml using a string (the fxml will be searched inside src/main/resources):
+You can specify the view fxml using a string (the fxml will be searched inside src/main/resources):

 ```java
 RouterFX.when("view1", "view1.fxml");